-- Consider the room set-up. - Each interpreter will need a chair and should be located in close proximity to the speaker and in view of attendees. - Events lasting more than two hours will usually require two interpreters. - Seats should be reserved for those individuals who request sign language interpreters. - The reserved seats should be located near the front and near the interpreters.
+- Consider the room set-up. - Each interpreter will need a chair and should be located in close proximity to the speaker and in view of attendees. - Events lasting more than 60 minutes will require two interpreters. - Seats should be reserved for individuals who request sign language interpreters.
+The reserved seats should be located near the front and near the interpreters.